Thogsit/master-thesis/sealed_fga/SealedFga/GETTING_STARTED.md

 This happens automatically during `context.SaveChangesAsync()` (or the `SaveChanges()` pendant) via the SealedFGA interceptor.

-### Background Processing with TickerQ
+### Background Processing

+SealedFGA provides two modes for background processing of OpenFGA operations:

+#### TickerQ Mode (QueueFgaServiceOperations = true)

-All OpenFGA operations are queued in the background for non-blocking updates and automatic retrial:
+All OpenFGA operations are queued in the background for reliable processing with automatic retries:

 ```csharp
 // This queues the operation instead of blocking the HTTP request